bruno-hcr/SwiftlyCache/README.md

 - Automatic memory management and eviction policies of `NSCache`.
 - Thread-safe operations.
 - Conversion to and from a Swift dictionary.
-- Persistence of cache state when the app transitions to background.

 ## Requirements